 Carbon Monoxide Lawsuits

-Carbon Monoxide Lawsuits Focus on Owners and Contractors
+Carbon Monoxide Lawsuits Focus on Hotels, Building Owners and Contractors

 WARNING – Adequate clean combustion air must be provided to the appliance.
 Under no circumstances should the appliance ever be under a negative pressure.
 Particular care should be taken when exhaust fans, compressors, air handling units, etc. may rob air from the appliance.
 The combustion air supply must be completely free of any chemical or fumes, which may be corrosive to the boiler.
 Some common chemical fumes to avoid are fluorocarbons and other halogenated compounds, most commonly present as refrigerants or solvents, such as Freon, trichloroethylene, perchlorethylene, chlorine, etc. These chemicals, when in contact with the equipment or when burned, form acids which quickly attack the tubes, flue collector, stack and other appliance and auxiliary equipment.
 The result of inadequate clean combustion air or negative pressure can be premature unwarranted product failure or unsafe operation producing carbon monoxide that could escape into the building.
 Exposure to carbon monoxide can lead to injury or death.

 Carbon monoxide lawsuits will require the attorney representing the plaintiffs who were exposed to identify these four basic factors that need to be considered:

 - Pathway the carbon monoxide followed from the source to the person’s poisoned;